Cinema of Italy: 1950s

-Starting from the mid-1950s, Italian cinema freed itself from neorealism by tackling purely existential topics, films with different styles and points of view, often more introspective than descriptive.
-Thus we are witnessing a new flowering of filmmakers who contribute in a fundamental way to the development of the art.
+Starting from the mid-1950s, Italian cinema primarily explored existential topics and included a wider variety of different styles and points of view, often more introspective than descriptive.

-Michelangelo Antonioni is the first to establish himself, becoming a reference author for all contemporary cinema.
-This charge of novelty is recognizable from the beginning as the director's first work, Story of a Love Affair (1950), marks an indelible break with the world of neorealism and the consequent birth of a modern cinema.
-Antonioni investigated the world of the Italian bourgeoisie with a critical eye, left out of the post-war cinematic lens.
-In doing so, works of psychological research such as I Vinti (1952), The Lady Without Camelias (1953) and Le Amiche (1955), free adaptation of the short story Tra donne sole by Cesare Pavese, came to light.
-In 1957, he staged the unusual proletarian drama Il Grido, with which he obtained critical acclaim.
+Michelangelo Antonioni was one of the most influential film makers of this era, including Story of a Love Affair (1950), I Vinti (1952), The Lady Without Camelias (1953) and Le Amiche (1955).
+Many of his workers focused upon the lives of the Italian upper class.
+In 1957, he staged the proletarian drama Il Grido, with which he obtained critical acclaim.

-In 1955, the David di Donatello was established, with its Best Picture category being awarded for the first time only in 1970.
-Named after Donatello's David, a symbolic statue of the Italian Renaissance, are film awards given out each year by the Accademia del Cinema Italiano (The Academy of Italian Cinema).
+In 1955, the David di Donatello was established, with its Best Picture category being awarded for the first time in 1970.
+Named after Donatello's David, a symbolic statue of the Italian Renaissance, They are film awards given out each year by the Accademia del Cinema Italiano (The Academy of Italian Cinema).